winterbear26/air-nz-flight-etl/README.md

 - The **extract_flight_data** task runs first.
 - Once data extraction is complete, the **transform_flight_data** task executes.
 - Finally, the **load_flight_data** task loads the processed data into the database.

+### Scheduler
+The ETL process is scheduled to run every minute, ensuring that the flight data remains current and accurate.